wwelden/Go-DataStructures/README.md

 Just practice for fun

-pretty much just did some of the projects from data abs but in GO instead of C++
+Differnet data structures implemented in GO with benchmarks